Hot Toddy—A Comedy Night Cap - Improvisational Comedy

 Each standard in the Quality Matters Rubric includes several elements that are measured by point assignments based on importance.
 A “3” means essential, “2” means very important, and “1” means important.
 The point system came about as a standard for developing elearning courses and of measurement for peer review process.
 For the purposes of current use, faculty members are encouraged to use the rubric as a tool for course design.

-To view the Quality Matters rubric you will need to create a Quality Matters account and then download the Quality Matters Rubric (PDF).
+To view the Quality Matters rubric you will need to create a Quality Matters account or stop by the CELT office.

 Contact the Curriculum Technology Specialist for more information regarding implementing the Quality Matters rubric.

 Capital University is a private four-year undergraduate institution and graduate school located in the Columbus, Ohio, neighborhood of Bexley.
 Copyright © 2014 Capital University